 BEER BATTERED FISH & CHIPS at Burlock Coast

 When you hear the word "Ritz," you can't help but think Fred Astaire and pinkies in the air, but one step inside the posh resorts restaurant, Burlock Coast, and that's where those memories begin to fade.
 With its casual beachside vibe, locals and visitors can enjoy a scene that's more unpretentious party than exclusive club.
-Their daily Happy Hour proves the point with specials ranging from a Burger & Brew Night on Monday ($15 Burger & Beer Combo from 5-9 pm) to the Lost Weekend every Saturday and Sunday with Bottomless Mimosas Bloody Mary's and Rum Punch ($25) from 12 p.m. - 5 p.m.
+Their daily Happy Hour proves the point with specials ranging from a Burger & Brew Night on Monday ($15 BC Burger & Beer Combo from 5-9 pm) to the Free Flowing Weekend every Saturday and Sunday with Bottomless Mimosas, Bellinis, Bloody Marys, Rum Punch and Aperol Spritz ($39) from 12 p.m. - 4 p.m.
 But it's the everyday carefully curated and creative menu we love most about Burlock Coast, which is evident in their BEER BATTERED FISH & CHIPS ($24) with French Fries and Remoulade Sauce.

 BERMUDA ROLL at S3

 Fort Lauderdale's beautiful beaches are on full display at S3.
-Scenery aside, this place has plenty of appeal, including multicourse share-a-plate-style meals, great drinks and a sultry indoor-outdoor bar with live music on the weekend and fire pits to set the scene.
-There are ample reasons to head indoors, too, including a well-appointed Southeast Asian atmosphere and a menu of global eclectic fare, including customer favorite, the Bermuda Roll (19) is a flavorful combination of Tuna, Salmon, Hamachi, Cucumber, Jalapeño, Coconut, Macadamia, Mango Salsa, Habanero Masago and Eel Sauce from Sushi Chef Songphon Rawangphan.
-S3 however stands for more than succulent and scrumptious sushi, which is why every palate will find an equally creative selection of steak & seafood, such as the Short Rib Salad, Faroe Island Salmon Pad Thai and their famous Toasted Mac & Cheese smothered in smoked Gouda.
+Scenery aside, this place has plenty of appeal, including multicourse share-a-plate-style meals, great drinks, a sultry indoor-outdoor bar with live music on the weekend, and fire pits to set the scene.
+There are ample reasons to head indoors, too, including a well-appointed Southeast Asian atmosphere and a menu of global eclectic fare, including customer favorite, the Arrowhead Roll ($21), a flavorful combination of Tuna, Yellowtail, Salmon, Krab, Masago, Avocado and Spicy Mayo.
+S3, however, stands for more than succulent and scrumptious sushi, which is why every palate will find an equally creative selection of steak & seafood, such as the Wood-Fired Chili Rubbed Bavette Steak, Chilean Sea Bass, and their famous Toasted Mac & Cheese smothered in smoked Gouda.